kriki200/Enh4nced7ripPpeR/README.md

     - Run `python -m venv /path/to/new/virtual/environment` where path is your path

+You'll have to run `source bin/activate` in that folder then install the requirements :) .

 Things to install with pip: (Run the following commands to install needed software to run this wrapper 😊)

     - `pip install --upgrade tidal-dl-ng`